pbrune1973/qwics/README.md

 Welcome to the

-Quick Web Information Control System (QWICS),
+Quick Web-Based Interactive COBOL Service (QWICS),

 an environment to execute transactional COBOL programs written for traditional mainframe transaction processing monitors (TPM) without these as part of any Java EE-complient appliaction server.